sugarlabs/musicblocks/scripts/generate-tests/README.md

 # Module test-plan extractor and test-generation bridge

 New to this tool?
-Jump to [Contributor workflow](#contributor-workflow) for a five-minute walkthrough that only uses `npm run generate-tests`.
+Jump to [Contributor workflow](#contributor-workflow) for a five-minute walkthrough built around `npm run generate-tests`, finishing with `npx jest` on the file it writes.

 A small, deterministic AST analysis utility.
 Given a JavaScript source file it produces a JSON description of what the module exposes and what is therefore